kyma-project/kyma/docs/application-connector/docs/032-gs-registering-services.md

 }
 ```

-Then, just make the following call:
+Include the request body you prepared in this call:
 ```
-curl -X POST -d '{YOUR_JSON_BODY}' https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
+curl -X POST -d '{YOUR_REQUEST_BODY}' https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
 ```

-And the response should look like:
+A successful response returns the ID of the registered service:
 ```
 {"id":"{YOUR_SERVICE_ID}"}
 ```

-You can always check the details of registered service by making a request:
+To check the details of a registered service, send this request:
 ```
 curl https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services/{YOUR_SERVICE_ID} --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
 ```

-## Updating a service
+## Update a service

-In order to make an update to the existing service you need to prepare a new body
-with desired values and make the following request:
+To update an existing service, prepare a new request body using the template from the following step and send it in this request:
 ```
-curl -X PUT -d '{YOUR_NEW_JSON_BODY}' https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services/{YOUR_SERVICE_ID} --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
+curl -X PUT -d '{YOUR_NEW_REQUEST_BODY}' https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services/{YOUR_SERVICE_ID} --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
 ```

-## Deleting a service
+## Delete a service

-To delete a service simply make a DELETE call to the following endpoint:
+To delete a service, send this call:
 ```
 curl -X DELETE https://gateway.kyma.local:$NODE_PORT/ec-default/v1/metadata/services/{YOUR_SERVICE_ID} --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k
 ```

-Having your service registered in Metadata Service allows you to send events
-and consume it's API from within Kyma.
-The guides on how to do so are available
-in latter sections of our Getting Started guide.